-This up-and-coming beach town belongs on any Costa Rica bucket list for dozens of reasons, but these are the eight that made me drop my bags and stay a while in beautiful Dominical.
+This up-and-coming beach town belongs on any Costa Rica bucket list for dozens of reasons, but these are the seven that made me drop my bags and stay a while in beautiful Dominical.

 Situated on the lush Costa Ballena, Dominical is where the rainforest meets the sea: a one-road funky and fabulous town that’s walkable, safe, and stunning.
 Dominical is decidedly relaxed, a refreshing change from many other Pacific Coast party beaches.
 You won’t find massive clubs or all-night parties in this town, although there are plenty of smaller bars and restaurants where you can get a cocktail and watch the waves.
 It’s rare to find a place with such immense natural beauty that’s been largely untouched by development or raucous beach parties.